-Below is a recently found 1927 newspaper archived photo of Sirdar, it is
+Below is a 1927 newspaper archived photo of Sirdar

 Left is an advertisement by Mary Amps published in the UK Dog World Annual for 1926.
 Some people have been confused between Mr. John Barff's 'Zardin" and Mrs. Amp's 'Sirdar of Ghazni" as regards which Afghan hound served as the "model" for the Afghan hound breed standard.
 The answer is Zardin.
 Mrs. Amps was a great marketeer and intentionally cultivated this confusion, as with this article, by including a photo of Zardin in a Ghazni advertisement.
 Other tricks included fluffing up Sirdar's topknot to emulate Zardin, and posing Sirdar in a similar stance to Zardin.
 A brief description of Zardin written by the Indian Kennel Club in 1906 served as an outline breed standard.
 Sirdar was, by Mary Amps own assessment, a little on the small side compared to the ideal (breed standard).
 Nonetheless, compared to other earlier imports Sirdar carried a good coat, somewhat similar to Zardin (who was also a lighter colour) and it is easy to understand why some were confused.
 Sirdar is by far the most important of Mrs. Amps hounds.
 He won more competitions than any of his kennelmates, and he sired more litters than any of his kennelmates.
 Sirdar was a very influential Afghan hound in the founding history of the breed.